Minsc: Battle for Baldur's Gate - Dungeon Mayhem Expansion Pack

-In September 2019 Dungeon Mayhem, a Dungeons & Dragons inspired card game, released its first expansion pack entitled Battle for Baldur's Gate.
+In September 2019, Dungeon Mayhem, a Dungeons & Dragons inspired card game, released its first expansion pack entitled Battle for Baldur's Gate.
 The box contains two character card sets, with one featuring Jaheira and the other with Minsc and Boo.

 References in other media

-Though they do not return in other Baldur's Gate titles, Minsc and Boo have also been referenced by non-BioWare games and media.
+Minsc and Boo have also been referenced by non-BioWare games and media.
 In Dragon Age: Origins, the loading screen sometimes displays the advice "If all else fails, go for the eyes".
 In Dragon Age Legends, random NPC's use "Go for the eyes!" as a battle cry.
 In Neverwinter Nights 2: Mask of the Betrayer, an "Astral Rodent totem" can be found, with the words "For M" carved on it.
 In Mass Effect 2, a "space hamster" is available for purchase.
 It gives the player a "knowing smile" when observed.
 One of the game's non-playable characters, Tali, shouts "Go for the optics!" to her combat drone.
 In Mass Effect 3 Citadel DLC, Commander Shepard finds their hamster being thrown out by one of their foes, and tells the hamster "Sit tight, little guy.
 If anyone gives you trouble, go for the eyes!"
 In Guild Wars Nightfall, "Go for the eyes!" is the name of a shout command skill used by the Paragon class.

-In July 2014 a comic Dungeons & Dragons: Legends of Baldur’s Gate was announced for October 2014 release.
+In July 2014, a comic Dungeons & Dragons: Legends of Baldur’s Gate was announced for October 2014 release.
 It's set generations after Throne of Bhaal and features Minsc as the main character.
 It's written by Jim Zub and pencilled by Max Dunbar.
 It's part of the Dungeons & Dragons 40th anniversary celebrations.

 On March 8, 2015 at PAX East in Boston, Massachusetts, Minsc was used as an NPC "intern" of the player characters in the "Acquisitions Incorporated" celebrity Dungeons & Dragons session, to the apparent delight of players Jerry Holkins and Patrick Rothfuss.

-In March, 2015, Wizkids provided a limited edition promotional card and die of Minsc and Boo as part of their Dungeons & Dragons Dice Masters set Battle for Faerûn.
+In March 2015, Wizkids provided a limited edition promotional card and die of Minsc and Boo as part of their Dungeons & Dragons Dice Masters set Battle for Faerûn.

 In July 2017, Wizkids released their seventh D&D Icons of the Realms miniature sets, which features a miniature of Minsc (with Boo sitting on his shoulders) as a Medium-sized and of 'Rare' rarity rating piece of the set.

 In the 2017 game Torment: Tides of Numenera, the player can, under certain circumstances obtain a rodentlike creature named Bao which grants one fighting bonuses at the expense of intelligence, along with an ability to blind enemies.

 In July 2021, Minsc was depicted on a Magic: The Gathering trading card in the Dungeons & Dragons themed set Adventures in the Forgotten Realms.